seevali/Bookmarks/README.md

 * [Azure Media Services Explorer](https://github.com/Azure/Azure-Media-Services-Explorer) - Desktop tool for interacting with AMS
 * [Azure Speed](http://www.azurespeed.com/) -  Test network latencies and speed to Azure data centers from different countries
 * [Azure Speed Test](http://azurespeedtest.azurewebsites.net/) - Measuring  latency from your web browser to the Blob Storage Service in each of the Azure Data Centers
+* [The Azure Periodic Table](http://www.concurrency.com/landing/azure-periodic-table#periodic-table) - Explore the power and possibilites of Azure in a scientific way

 ## Command Line
 * [How to install and configure Azure PowerShell](https://azure.microsoft.com/en-us/documentation/articles/powershell-install-configure/)